 Every year Valentine’s Day is celebrated on 14thof February.
-It is the day of love and hence we can’t leave our children behind.
-There are so many cool, creative Valentine’s Day Activities for Kids to learn and celebrate this day of love.
+It is the day of love and hence we can’t leave our children behind!
+But before you engage in Valentine’s Day Activities for Kids, let us delve into the history behind this day.

+Saint Valentine was a priest who served during the third century in Rome.
 According to the legend, Emperor Claudius II, the ruler at that time, felt that single men made better soldiers than those with wives and families.
 So, he prohibited young men from marrying.

 However Saint Valentine saw this as an injustice and performed marriages for young lovers in secret, against the will of the emperor.
 On being discovered, Claudius ordered St. Valentine to be executed.

 Valentine’s day is about love and not necessarily love between a man and a woman.
 St. Valentine stood for love and justice.

 Valentine’s Day Activities for Kids & Family

 Since we are talking about appreciating people who love us, help your child write small notes of thanks and gratitude to their loved ones on this valentine day.

 Make small paper hearts in different colors and hide them around the house.
 Set the timer for 20 minutes and let your child find as many hearts as they can.

 Print these awesome bookmarks and let your child color them.
 These bookmarks make excellent Valentine gifts for teachers and family members who read to your child.

 Bookmarks are purposeful gifts.
 When children make such gifts, they are motivated to read themselves as well.
 Use these bookmarks for your child’s storybooks.
 They will spark joy and add fun to their reading routine.